dorhelium/Shopify-Backend-Challenge/README.md

 The architecture of this image repository is:

-User ---> ImageStore ---> images
+User ---owns---> ImageStore ---contains---> images

 Each registered user owns the a image store.
 Each image store contain many images.
 The images can be public or private depending on what the image store owner provides.

-* The users can add/delete/update/get the all the images from its own image store.
+* The users can add/delete/update/get the all the images from their own image store.
 These actions require authentication.

-* Add/delete/update images from other user's image store is forbbiden by authentication.
+* Add/delete/update images from other user's image store is forbbiden.

-Private images from other user's image store is not allowed to be retrieved.
-Only the public images from other user's image store can be retrived.
+* Private images from other user's image store are not allowed to be retrieved.
+Public images can be retrived by all registered users.

 * Bulk add/delete images are allowed.
-These APIs are transactional to ensure the automicity (all or none) of bulk add/delete.
+These APIs are **transactional** to ensure all or none during bulk add/delete.

 # APIs